programmfabrik/apitest/README.md

         // Expected http status code.
 See api documentation vor the right ones "statuscode": 200,

         // If you expect certain response headers, you can define them here.
-A single key can have mulitble headers (as defined in rfc2616)
+A single key can have multiple headers (as defined in rfc2616)
         "header": {
             "key1": [
                 "val1",
                 "val2",
                 "val3"
             ],

+            // Headers sharing the same key are concatenated using ";", if the comparison value is a simple string,
+            // thus "key1" can also be checked like this:
+            "key1": "val1;val2;val3"

+            // :control in header is always applied to the flat format "key1:control": {
+                // see below, this is not applied against the array },
             "x-easydb-token": [
                 "csdklmwerf8ßwji02kopwfjko2"
             ]